sarabenali88/IoT/docs/research_market/research_to_market.md

 - Users were able to create appointments without significant difficulty.
-- 3/4 encountered minor issues with date and time format, they kept entering the dat number for the month and the month number for the day, but overall managed to proceed with the task successfully.
+- 3/4 encountered minor issues with date and time format, they kept entering the dat number for the month and the month number for the day, and didn't quite understand the AM/PM or forgot to enter it, but overall managed to proceed with the task successfully.

 _**Task 2: Deleting an Appointment**_